apollographql/apollo-client/docs/source/caching/cache-interaction.md

 This example creates (or edits) a cached `Todo` object with ID `5`.

+Note the following about `writeQuery`:

-Note that any changes you make to cached data with `writeQuery` are **not** pushed to your GraphQL server.
+* Any changes you make to cached data with `writeQuery` are **not** pushed to your GraphQL server.
 If you reload your environment, these changes disappear.
+* The shape of your query is _not_ enforced by your GraphQL server's schema:
+    * The query can include fields that are _not_ present in your schema.
+    * You can (but usually shouldn't) provide values for schema fields that are _invalid_ according to your schema.

 #### Editing existing data

-By default, if your cache _already_ contains a `Todo` object with ID `5`, `writeQuery` overwrites the fields that are included in `data` (other fields are preserved):
+In the example above, if your cache _already_ contains a `Todo` object with ID `5`, `writeQuery` overwrites the fields that are included in `data` (other fields are preserved):

 ```js{6-7,17-18}
 // BEFORE